Ramón Griffero: Biography

 The son of industrial engineer José Griffero Marcel, ex-midshipman of the Lautaro, and of the Antofagastian Gabriela Sánchez Rojas, Ramón Griffero grew up with his sisters Gabriela Patricia and María Celeste.
 During his childhood, he traveled extensively with the family, since his mother's second husband was a Colombian diplomat, Nicasio Perdomo Godoy.
 Hence, he was educated at a dozen schools, among which are Saint Thomas the Apostle, Washington, D.C., the San Ignacio, the Liceo Las Condes, the Salesian School, the Patronage of San José, and the Bernardo O'Higgins Military School.

 He entered the University of Chile in 1971 to study sociology, but two years later, following the coup d'état of General Augusto Pinochet against the socialist government of Salvador Allende, he went into exile in London.
 There, in Britain, he finished his career with a Bachelor of Arts degree in social sciences from the University of Essex.

 In 1978, he studied at the National Film Institute of Brussels, where he made the short film L'Escargots, and the following year he entered the Theater Studies Center of the University of Louvain, from which he graduated with a Master's Degree.
-It was there where he made his debut as a playwright and theater director when, in 1980, he directed his first play Opera por un naugrage, with the University Theater.
+It was there where he made his debut as a playwright and theater director when, in 1980, he directed his first play Opera por un naufrage, with the University Theater.

 Ramón Griffero returned to Chile in 1982, after nine years of residence in Europe.
 Shortly after his arrival, he began to present works in which he revealed his creative vision: a dramaturgy of strong sensations and scenic breaks, in which the traditional narrative structure is broken by the introduction of language based on poetry.
 From his first works, such as Recuerdos del hombre con su tortuga and, especially with the works mounted together with the company Teatro Fin de Siglo such as Historia de un galpón abandonado and Cinema-Utoppia, Griffero introduced a subversive dramaturgy that marked a new direction towards greater scenic freedom.

 Throughout his long career, with works written and directed by him such as Río abajo and Éxtasis, Griffero has managed to consolidate his style, which has been recognized by critics and the public, both in Chile and abroad.
 His works have as a common denominator an accentuated plastic character and a recurring use of cinematographic devices.
 These features demonstrate the experimental vocation of his work, whose spirit of transgression has remained intact even after the political uncertainty of the 1980s.